 Library & Information Services.
-Roger John Voskuyl Library, named for Westmont's third president, provides services and resources to support students, faculty, and staff.
-The library collection includes books, periodicals, electronic resources, music scores, DVDs, and sound recordings.
-Librarians work closely with academic departments to ensure that the collection grows in focused ways to meet student and faculty needs.
-Materials not owned by the library may be borrowed through local consortial arrangements or through the library's participation in an international interlibrary loan network.
-Guidance in the use of these resources is provided in subject and course-related research guides available on the library website and through library instruction.
-Research related instruction sessions, taught by Westmont librarians, are offered both in-class and in the library instruction lab.
-Librarians are also available for one-on-one research consultations at the Research Help Desk located in the Learning Commons.
-The Learning Commons is on the main level of the Voskuyl Library and, in addition to the Research Help Desk, is home to the IT Help Desk, the Writers' Corner, 53 dual-boot computers at individual work stations, a variety of comfortable seating choices, walk stations, and technology enabled group study rooms.
-This 21st century space brings together library, technology and other campus services in an environment designed to foster collaborative and creative work, and social interaction.
-The Westmont College Archives collection is located on the lower level of the library and is comprised of items relating to its history, 1940 to present, and that of its predecessors, Western Bible College, 1939-1940, and the Bible Missionary Institute, 1937-1939.
-Voskuyl Library is also home to the Disability Services office, which is located on the upper level.
+Voskuyl Library, named for Westmont's third president, is a center for teaching, learning, and scholarship.
+Researchrelated instruction for students in topic development, as well as finding, evaluating, and integrating sources, is taught by Westmont librarians.
+Sessions are offered both in-class and in the library instruction lab.
+In addition, the library coordinates tutoring services for select General Education courses.
+Librarians work closely with academic departments to ensure that the library collection - books, periodicals, electronic resources, music scores, DVDs, and sound recordings - grows in focused ways to meet student and faculty needs.
+Materials not owned by the library may be borrowed through an international interlibrary loan network.
+Librarians are also available for one-on-one research consultations at the Research Desk located in the Learning Commons.
+The Learning Commons is on the main level of the Voskuyl Library and, in addition to the Research Desk, is home to the Writers' Corner and the IT Help Desk.
+There are also 53 dual-boot computers at individual work stations, a variety of comfortable seating choices, walk stations, and technology-enabled group study rooms.
+There are also silent spaces for those who prefer a quiet learning environment.
+The Office of Disability Services and Reprographics are also housed in the building.
+The College Archives and Special Collections are located on the lower level of the library.
+They include records and artifacts relating to Westmont College's history, 1940 to present, and that of its predecessors, Western Bible College, 1939-1940, and the Bible Missionary Institute, 1937-1939.
+This 21st century space brings together students, faculty, and staff in an environment designed to foster collaborative, creative work and social interaction.